Hurricane Hilary (1993)

-Hurricane Hilary was a Category 3 hurricane that caused significant flooding in the Midwestern United States in August 1993.
+Hurricane Hilary was a Category 3 hurricane during the 1993 Pacific hurricane season that brought significant rainfall to the Sonoran Desert region of Mexico and the United States in August of that year.
+Additionally, its remnants in part caused significant flooding in the Midwestern United States.
 A westward moving tropical depression gradually developed on August 17 south of the Mexican coast, attaining hurricane status two days later.
 The storm further intensified into a Category 3 hurricane, attaining peak winds of 120 mph (195 km/h).
 By August 23, the hurricane nearly stalled while interacting with Tropical Storm Irwin.
 Executing a small counter-clockwise loop, Hilary degraded to tropical storm intensity and took a northerly track for the remainder of its existence.
 The storm made two landfalls in Mexico, one in Baja California Sur on August 25 and one in Sonora the following day.
 Tropical cyclone warnings and watches were issued for much of the southern Mexican coastline; however, they were later discontinued when the threat ended, but were issued again when the system posed a threat to the Baja California Peninsula.
 Hilary dropped in excess of 5 in rain along its path in some areas, and flash flooding in California and Iowa.